acsaeng/vet-med-clinic-app/README.md

 ## Project Information

-## Overview
+### Overview
 In collaboration with the Veterinary School of Medicine, the objective of this project is to create a full stack web application to use in the daily operations of their department.
-It serves to address three important areas - user management, animal management, treatment process.
+It serves to address three important areas - user management, animal management, add treatment process.
 This application will be primarily used by administrators and staff that service the animals.
 As such, an interface that meets the requirements of being both functional and user-friendly needs to be developed.

 ### Process
 The first three out of five sprint for this project have been completed: